Apple VR headset: Everything you need to know about Apple Reality Pro

 Apple VR headset: Apple silicon, FaceTime calling and more

 Apple's headset is tipped to be a "pricey" and "niche" competitor to established VR headsets.
 In early 2021, a huge story from The Information claimed that Apple's VR headset would have two 8K displays for high-fidelity visuals.
 It will also reportedly come with eye and hand-tracking technology for full immersion.

-Apple is aiming to include some of its most advanced and powerful chips in the headset along with displays that are much higher-resolution than those in existing VR products."
+"Apple is aiming to include some of its most advanced and powerful chips in the headset along with displays that are much higher resolution than those in existing VR products."

-Brace yourself.
-The Information reports Apple's VR headset could cost a whopping $3,000.
-It was previously reported it would be an expensive product that would cost much more than current competitors, priced between $300-$900.
+Brace yourself: Apple's VR headset could cost a whopping $3,000.
+It was previously reported it would be an expensive product that would cost much more than current competitors, which tend to be priced between $300-$900.

 According to JP Morgan, Apple VR could cost more to make than the iPhone 12, and so pricing would need to reflect that to ensure Apple still makes a tidy profit on each unit sold.
 All signs point to Apple VR costing a very large sum of money.
 Similarly, Bloomberg's Mark Gurman suggests the headset will cost between $2,000 and $3,000.